-The Samoan Prime Minister, the Honorable Tuilaepa Aiono Sailele Malielegaoi, last week inaugurated the country’s samoa wind farmfirst wind farm.
+The Samoan Prime Minister, the Honorable Tuilaepa Aiono Sailele Malielegaoi, last week inaugurated the country’s first wind farm.
 Delivered by Masdar, Abu Dhabi’s renewable energy company, the 550 kWe project is the second completed under the United Arab Emirates’ (UAE) $50 million Pacific Partnership Fund, which is managed by Abu Dhabi Fund for Development (ADFD).
 The inauguration ceremony comes two days before the start of the United Nations’ Third Conference on Small Island Developing States1, in Samoa’s capital.

 His Excellency Dr. Sultan Ahmed Al Jaber, UAE Minister of State and Chairman of Masdar, explains: “This UAE supported project, and others like it underway across the Pacific, unlock significant economic and social benefits across the region.
 By providing local sources of renewable energy and reducing reliance on imported fuels, the UAE is helping countries like Samoa realize its development ambitions, while also delivering valuable clean energy infrastructure.